full-spectrum-camera

 Nikon D850

 The Nikon D850 is the camera we use and recommend in our technical photography kits for art examination.
-When it was first introduced, it immediately proved to be a robust, high-resolution, and extremely reliable DSLR.
-With its 45.7 MP full-frame sensor, excellent dynamic range, and solid build quality, it remains — even today — a highly capable tool for ultraviolet, visible, and infrared documentation.
+From its initial release, it proved to be a robust, high-resolution, and extremely reliable DSLR.
+With its 45.7 MP full-frame sensor, excellent dynamic range, and solid build quality, it remains—still today—a highly capable tool for ultraviolet, visible, and infrared documentation.

-We propose the Nikon D850 primarily because we have tested it extensively over many years in real conservation and diagnostic workflows.
+We recommend the D850 primarily because it has been extensively tested over many years in real conservation and diagnostic workflows.
 It performs consistently with our filter sets, calibrated illumination systems, and technical imaging protocols.
-Most importantly, standardizing on one model simplifies assistance and training: we know the menus, settings, and behavior of this camera in detail, which allows us to support users efficiently and confidently.
+Just as importantly, standardizing on a single model simplifies assistance and training: we know the menus, settings, and behavior of this camera in detail, allowing us to support users efficiently and confidently.

 That said, any full-spectrum modified camera can be used with our Technical Photography kit.
 Our filters, lamps, and methodology are not brand-dependent.
-We simply recommend the D850 to streamline workflow and technical support — but the choice ultimately remains flexible.
+We recommend the D850 to streamline workflow and technical support—but the final choice remains flexible.

 Nikon D800 (used)